 + Dry skin – Its texture is rough, brittle and dull looking.
-This types of textures caused by low elasticity of the skin due to unhealthy skin barrier.
+This type of texture caused by low elasticity of the skin due to unhealthy skin barrier.
 You will feel your skin a little bit tight at this stage.

-When you neglect dry skin concern for a long time, it tend to become very dry especially during winter season when not treated carefully.
-Your skin may develop:
+When you neglect dry skin concern for a long time, it tends to become very dry especially during winter season and when not treated carefully, your skin may develop:

 • a rough and blotchy appearance (sometimes it appears to be prematurely aged)